Michelle Legge

 Most exchanges ask you to do something called KYC (Know-Your-Customer).
 Without KYC, if your digital assets suddenly disappear, you may have a much more difficult time tracking down and retrieving your money in those cases.

 However, if you don’t want to input your personal information, there are various centralized exchanges (DEX) that allow you to trade crypto without a KYC verification process.
-To see the safest ones, see our guide here on the best no-KYC exchanges.
+To see the safest ones, see our guide here on the best no KYC exchanges.

 Two-factor authentication

 Two-factor authentication is another solid sign that a platform takes security seriously.
 Although it can be annoying for users when logging in, the extra security 2FA offers is unparalleled.
 This is because it immediately neutralizes the risks associated with compromised passwords.
 If a password is hacked, guessed, or even phished, that's no longer enough to give an intruder access.
-Without approval at the second factor, a password alone is useless.
+Without approval of the second factor, a password alone is useless.

 Federal Deposit Insurance Corporation